Saurabhvsharma/ypg2yui3/README.md

 #### Digital Clock

 - Programming goal
-    + build a simple digital clock in the webpage
+    + build a simple digital clock webpage
 - Learning objective
-    + Explore the _node_ module of _YUI_
+    + Explore the _node_ module of _YUI3_
     + Use additional methods besides _Y.get()_, _Y.set()_ and _Y.setHTML()_.

-Using YUI3 update content in the webpage every five seconds displaying the current time.
+Using YUI3 update content in the webpage every five seconds displaying the current time manipulate the CSS classes attach to the element showing the time.

 ##### Steps